Five Adventurous Ways to View Fall Foliage in Sevierville, TN

 Fall leaf viewing peaks between mid-October and mid-November in Sevierville, Tennessee and the Great Smoky Mountains, and produces beautiful scenery and great outdoor adventure opportunities.
 In Sevierville, there are plenty of unique and adventurous ways to view fall leaves!

 3) Cast your line alongside knowledgeable guides from Smoky Mountain Angler while enjoying picturesque fall views on the river.
 Whether you want to try fly fishing for the first time or are looking for inside tips on fishing for trout or bass in Sevierville or the national park, their guides will help make your outdoor adventure memorable.
-Casting instruction and guide services are $75 per hour.
+Casting instruction and guide services starts at $88 per hour.

 1) Take a hike in the woods.
 Great Smoky Mountains National Park offers over 800 miles of maintained trails for a variety of fitness levels.
 Choose an easy paved trail for a quick stroll with the family or challenge yourself with a hike to the top of Mt.
 LeConte.
 Stop at the Sugarlands Visitor Center just inside the park for more information about selecting a trail or visit.